Some time ago I described the difference between the two basic forms of story structure with the following phrase:

 Subplots usually revolve around different characters.
 By placing a character’s growth throughline alongside his or her subplot throughline, you can make sure their mental state is always reflective of their inner state, and that they are never called upon to act in a way that is inconsistent with their mood or attitude at the time.

 There are many other advantages to the use of throughlines as well.
 So many, that the Dramatica theory (and software) incorporate throughlines into the whole approach.
-Years later, when I developed StoryWeaver at my own company, throughlines became an integral part of the step-by-step story development approach it offers.
+Years later, when I developed StoryWeaver at my own company, throughlines became an integral part of the step-

 How do you begin to use throughlines for your stories?
 The first step is to get yourself some index cards, either 3x5 or 5x7.
 As you develop your story, rather than simply lining them all up in order, you take each sequential element of your story and create its own independent series of cards showing every step along the way.